 Before proceeding with more in-depth analysis and details, we first show a few examples of applying the above algorithm for recovering higher temporal resolution of fast dynamic events.
-In particular, we demonstrate how this approach provides a solution to the two previously mentioned problems encountered when fast dynamic events are recorded by slow video cameras: 1) motion aliasing and 2) motion blur.
+In particular, we demonstrate how this approach provides a solution to the two previously mentioned problems encountered when fast dynamic events are recorded by slow video cameras: (i) motion aliasing, and (ii) motion blur.

-3.1 Example 1: Handling Motion Aliasing
+Example 1: Handling Motion Aliasing